ASLP-lab/Hum-Dial/README.md

 The competition provides a baseline built on [OSUM-EChat](https://github.com/ASLP-lab/OSUM/tree/main/OSUM-EChat).This baseline serves as a reproducible and extensible starting point, helping participants better benchmark their systems and ensuring fair comparison across different approaches.

+You can use Emotional_Intelligence/convert_data.py to convert the raw data into the format supported by the model for training.

 Data is stored in jsonl format, one JSON object per line, with the following fields:

 ```